Shire of Murray

 The major differences between the value added by industries of Shire of Murray and Western Australia were:

-• A smaller percentage of value added by Health Care and Social Assistance (1.1% compared to 5.1%)
+• A smaller percentage of value added by Financial and Insurance Services (0.6% compared to 3.4%)

 Emerging groups